qadzek/link.vim/README.md

 # link.vim

-> [!WARNING]
-> This plugin now supports not only Markdown links, but also plaintext links,
-> hence the renaming of the plugin.
-This update includes several breaking
-> changes, so please read this document and `:help link`.

 `link.vim` is a plugin for Vim and Neovim that keeps long URLs out of your way.
 It supports links in Markdown syntax and plaintext links (e.g. in emails, in text files etc.)